 The Junior/Senior Prom is open to all OHS students above the rank of Sophomore.
-OHS Juniors and Seniors may invite an alumnus or friend from another school who is above the rank of Sophomore.
+OHS Juniors and Seniors may invite an alumnus or friend from another school who is above the rank of Sophomore or a current freshman or sophomore attending OHS.
 Guests may not be older than 20 years of age on the date of the prom.